-The magnification at the astronomical horizon depends only on the density gradient just below eye level; for practical purposes, that density gradient depends only on the temperature gradient.
+The magnification at the astronomical horizon depends only on the density gradient just below eye level (which, for practical purposes, depends only on the temperature gradient).
 This page is devoted to demonstrating the truth of this statement.

 Suppose, following Wegener, we divide the atmosphere into two parts: the part above the observer, and the part below.
 In the diagram, we have two observers, O1 and O2 at the same height above the surface of the Earth EF, centered at C. The dashed arc passes through the observers, and is a horizontal surface.
 The zenith of observer O1 is in the direction CO1Z1, and that of observer O2 is in the direction CO2Z2.

 The thin solid arc AB represents a ray of light from some distant celestial object; it is symmetrical about its lowest point, m.
 This ray makes the same angle with the horizontal at both observers.
 If we suppose the object is off to the right, beyond B, observer 1 sees it below the astronomical horizon, while observer 2 sees it an equal angle above the horizon.

 The apparent zenith distance of the object, as seen from O2, is the angle Z2O2B; its apparent altitude, h , is the complement of this angle (i.e., the acute angle at O2 between the solid ray and the dashed horizontal surface).
 At O1, the apparent altitude is just −h .
 But the true zenith distances of the same object at the two observers differ by just the angle Z1CZ2 at C between their zenith directions.
 This central angle depends on the ray curvature between the two observers' positions, which in turn depends only on the density gradient (which means, for practical purposes, the temperature gradient) between the height of the observers and the height, m, of the lowest point on the ray.